Table Of Contents

 Don’t get carried away by all the freedoms you find on enterprise platforms like AWS.
 Instead of aiming for everything you can afford, try provisioning your resources based on your system needs.

 You can start by tracking your company’s processes to get a rough idea of the computing demands during peak and off-peak periods.
-Then using the data, you’ll be able to determine the precise amount of resources you’ll need to support everything.
+Then, using the data, you can determine the precise amount of resources you’ll need to support everything.

-The limits, in particular, can be set a little higher than the maximum demand value — after which you could monitor the cloud operations and scale accordingly as the demands shift.
-This is one way to prevent overprovisioning, which can be a pretty costly affair with time.
+The limits, in particular, can be set a little higher than the maximum demand value.
+After that, you could monitor the cloud operations and scale accordingly as the demands shift.
+This is one way to prevent overprovisioning, which can be costly over time.

-One of the major benefits of moving to the cloud — besides flexibility and remote accessibility — is cost-efficiency.
-Yet, organizations are increasingly spending more than they should due to inefficient architecture, overprovisioning, unutilized resources, not measuring cloud unit costs, and more.
+One of the major benefits of moving to the cloud—besides flexibility and remote accessibility—is cost efficiency.
+Yet organizations are increasingly spending more than they should due to inefficient architecture, overprovisioning, unutilized resources, and not measuring cloud unit costs.

-To optimize costs, you should consider setting up a robust monitoring system that provides in-depth insight into your cloud spend.
-Sadly, the native cost management tools you’ll find on cloud platforms are limited in terms of monitoring and measuring costs.
+To optimize costs, you should consider setting up a robust monitoring system that provides in-depth insight into your cloud spending.
+Sadly, the native cost management tools on cloud platforms are limited in terms of monitoring and measuring costs.

 This is where a cloud cost intelligence platform, like CloudZero, can help.